BookingEasy/booking-easy-wp/readme.txt

 * TESTED : Compatibility of the reservation plugin with WordPress 4.5.2

 = 1.1.8 =
-* Improved : overall translations updated.
+* IMPROVED : overall translations updated.
 * TESTED : Compatibility of the reservation plugin with WordPress 4.5

 = 1.1.7 =